var-shikhar/Hubly-BE-Cuvette/README.md

 # HUBLY - Backend

-## Overview
+## 🚀 Overview

-The backend of HUBLY handles scheduling, user management, and event processing.
-It ensures seamless communication between the frontend and the database, while also maintaining error logging for better debugging.
+The backend of Hubly powers the core logic behind the chatbot interface, admin dashboard, team management, and analytics.
+Built with Node.js and Express, it facilitates secure user authentication, message logging, chatbot customization, and team-level operations — all backed by MongoDB for persistence.

-## Features
+## ✨ Features

-### Event & Scheduling Management
+### 💬 Chat & Message Management

-- Manages event creation, updating, and deletion.
-- Checks for availability conflicts before scheduling.
+- Stores and retrieves chat messages between end-users and admins.
+- Tracks missed chats and timestamps for response analytics.
+- Provides REST APIs for message history and user sessions.

-### User Management
+### 🧑‍💼 Admin & Team Management

-- Handles authentication and user profiles.
+- Handles authentication for admins and their child (team) accounts.
+- Supports team-level management of chatbot settings and analytics.

+### 🎛️ Chatbot Customization

-- Stores and retrieves user availability settings.
+- Stores and manages customizable fields:

-### Logging System

-- Logs errors and stores them in a designated folder for debugging.
-- Ensures better tracking of backend issues.
+  - Welcome messages
+  - Placeholder texts
+  - Submit button label
+  - Chat widget colors

+### 📊 Analytics Tracking

+- Captures metrics for:
+  - Missed chats
+  - First response time

-## Tech Stack
+## 🧱 Tech Stack

 ### Backend